Introduction of Osaka

 Spring Boating Festival (Temmabashi Bridge)

-An event to enjoy spring by water and land
+spring by water and land

 April 22